Adam Blackwood (writer): Adversus Georgii Buchanani dialogum ...

-At Poitiers he collected an extensive library, and, encouraged by the success of his previous work, he set himself to the hard and ambitious task of grappling with George Buchanan, whose views he denounced with great bitterness and severity in Apologia pro Regibus, adversus Georgii Buchanani Dialogum de Jure Regni apud Scotos, Pictavis, (1581) and Parisiis, (1588).
-During Queen Mary's captivity in England he paid her frequent visits, and was untiring in his efforts in her service.
+Encouraged by the success of his first two works, he set himself to the hard and ambitious task of grappling with George Buchanan, whose views he denounced with great bitterness and severity in Apologia pro Regibus, adversus Georgii Buchanani Dialogum de Jure Regni apud Scotos, published in Poitiers in 1581 and in Paris seven years later.
+In that work he countered Buchanan's dialogue De Iure Regni apud Scotos, (1579), in which Buchanan attempted to justify to the forced abdication of Mary, Queen of Scots.